burlachenkok/exploring-python3/python3-note.md

 For Windows OS collecting a large number of counters is possible via the [SysInternals Suite](https://learn.microsoft.com/en-us/sysinternals/) created by [Mark Russinovich](https://en.wikipedia.org/wiki/Mark_Russinovich):

-* [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) will allow you to collect statistics and exact systems calls that process (such as `python.exe`) did with Files, Registry, Network, Dynamic Libraries, Threads, and Processes.
-It also allows us to inspect how long call stacks are and inspect during the timeline of execution where there is a bottleneck - I/O, Memory, and CPU Computing.
+* [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) will allow you to collect statistics and systems calls information (with passed argument) that process (such as `python.exe`) exhibits to work with Files, Registry, Network, Dynamic Libraries, Threads, and Processes.
+It also allows us to inspect how depth are call stacks and inspect during the timeline of execution where there is a bottleneck - I/O, Memory, and CPU Computing.

 * [Process Explorer](https://learn.microsoft.com/en-us/sysinternals/downloads/process-explorer).
 It allows inspecting the name of files that are currently open to specific processes (such as `python.exe`) and, a list of dynamic libraries (`.dll`) mapped into virtual images of the process (such as `python.exe`).

 * [VMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/vmmap).
-It demonstrates a process of the virtual memory map.
+It demonstrates a process virtual memory map.

 * [RAMMap](https://learn.microsoft.com/en-us/sysinternals/downloads/RAMMap).
-It demonstrates a distribution of physical DRAM memory among parts in Windows OS.
+It demonstrates a distribution of physical DRAM memory among different processes inside Windows OS.

-Even though these tools have a nice GUI interface, using them if you have a lack of Operation Systems background may not be easy at the beginning.
+Even though these tools have a nice GUI interface, using them if you have a lack of Operating Systems background may not be easy at the beginning.
 These tools are powerful profiling/inspection tools that can be used to find malware software in the OS.

 If you have never heard about these tools, please take a look at some talk by [Mark Rusinovich](https://en.wikipedia.org/wiki/Mark_Russinovich).
 E.g. [License to Kill: Malware Hunting with the SysInternals Tools
 ](https://www.youtube.com/watch?v=A_TPZxuTzBU&ab_channel=MarkRussinovich).

 Python is used also by people without a CS background but with another background (biology, chemistry, etc.).
 The terminology used in these tools has an OS system flavor.
-With these tools, you can look into these counters.
 Below we will present some terminology used in these tools:

 >
 > **User Space Time** - your Python interpreter, is not one thing inside Windows OS (press CTRL+Esc and you will see it).
-User space-time is the time that your process (python.exe) has spent in userspace.
-This time excludes the time that the system spends on another process.
+User space-time is the time that your process (python.exe) has spent in user space.
+This time excludes the time that the system spends on other processes and the time that was needed to handle the system request inside OS.
 >
-> **Kernel Space Time** - your Python interpreter and any program will request OS for example to open the file.
-After the moment you have initialized the System Call and you form the request to OS (in fact to I/O Dispatcher) your execution thread that executes code inside the Python interpreter will be blocked and will be sleep.
-In this moment on behalf of this thread, the OS will spend time executing logic inside the kernel.
-At least some operations that OS did on behalf of your thread after I/O Dispatching to correct Driver(s) will take some time.
-All this time is called Kernel Space-Time.
+> **Kernel Space Time** - your Python interpreter and any program (written in C, C++, Assembly, etc.) will request OS for different utility functionality examples to open the file.
+The amount of this utility functionality is huge and this is why the development of OS is treated as a big thing by itself.
+So, at a particular moment, your program initializes the System Call and you form the request to OS (in fact to the I/O Dispatcher of OS) and your execution thread that executes code inside the Python interpreter will be blocked and will be sleep.
+In this moment on behalf of this thread, the OS will spend time executing logic inside the kernel services, and in the stack of the drivers to handle your request.
+All these operations that OS did on behalf of your thread after I/O Dispatching to correct Driver(s) will take some time.
+All this time collectively is called Kernel Space-Time.
 >
-> **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept which means physical DRAM memory dedicated to your process.
+> **Working Set** - *working set* or *pinned memory* or *non-paged memory* is the same concept, but the name of the concept depends on the Operating System, and on the background of the speaker.
+The concept means the actual physical DRAM memory dedicated to your process.
 >
-> **Virtual Memory** - It is a concept that separates a program's view of memory from the system's physical memory view.
+> **Virtual Memory** - this concept separates a program's view of memory from the system's physical memory view.
 In general, an operating system decides when to store the program's code and data in physical memory and when to store it in some file.
 Virtual memory is a conceptual memory that you may want to address.
 >
 > **Commit Memory** - Almost always the tools from SysInternals report the Committed Virtual Memory that your process has requested.
 The *commit limit* is the sum of physical memory and the sizes of the paging files used for backing up your data.
 In Windows OS there is another type of memory *"reserved virtual memory"*, which is a memory address reserved by the application, but the application does not (and ca not) use it, until memory is committed.
 When a process commits a region of virtual memory, the operating system guarantees that it can maintain all the data the process stores in the memory either in physical memory or on disk.
 >
 > **Physical Memory** - The installed physical memory in the computer by the Windows memory manager populates memory with the code and data from all processes, device drivers, and the OS.
 The amount of memory can affect performance, because when data or code a process or the operating system needs is not present, the memory manager must bring it in from disk.
 >
-> **System Virtual Memory Limit** -  the sum of roughly the size of physical memory plus the maximum configured size of any paging files.
+> **System Virtual Memory Limit** -  the physical memory size plus the maximum configured size of any paging files.
 >
-> **Nonpaged Memory (Kernel) Pool** - authors of drivers for Windows OS have two options for places where to allocate memory.
+> **Nonpaged Memory (Kernel) Pool** - authors of drivers for Windows OS have two options for selecting the place from which to allocate the memory.
 One of these resources is a nonpaged memory pool.
 The OS kernel and drivers use a nonpaged pool to store data that might be accessed when the system can't handle page faults.
-The kernel enters such a state when it executes interrupt service routines (ISRs) and deferred procedure calls (DPCs).
+The kernel enters such a state when it executes interrupt service routines (ISR) and deferred procedure calls (DPC).
 A nonpaged pool is always kept present in physical memory.
 Information About this value can be obtained from *"Process Explorer->System Information->Memory"*.
 >
 > **Paged (Kernel) Pool** - A paged pool is used by OS and device drivers in situations that can store data that is backed in the paging file, and not necessarily presented in physical memory.
 Information About this value can be obtained from *"Process Explorer->System Information->Memory"*.
 >
-> **Context Switches** - When the time slice has elapsed for the thread assigned to a specific processor, or a running thread needs to wait, or a thread with a higher priority has become ready to run the OS performs a context switch.
+> **Context Switches** - When the time slice has elapsed for the thread assigned to a specific processor, a running thread needs to wait, or a thread with a higher priority has become ready to run the OS performs a context switch.
 A high-level picture is that the OS saves the context of the thread that just finished executing, places the thread that just finished executing at the end of the queue for its priority, and finds the highest priority queue that contains ready threads and executes it.
+After this OS dispatches another thread ready to be executed in the processor core.

 [Process Monitor](https://learn.microsoft.com/en-us/sysinternals/downloads/procmon) allows you to capture your application (as a Python interpreter process `python.exe`) and obtain the following statistics:
 * Windows Registry Access Statistics